fAKe2004/ClownpieceTorch/docs/week2/tutorial.md

 From data's perspective, `clone` and `contiguous` are essentially identical mapping, so their backward is also identical mapping.

+You should NOT copy grad_fn field in clone or contiguous.
+This will break the integrity of computation graph.
+Remeber, all operations on tensors are internally tracked by the computation graph.

 > `def Tensor.__getitem__(self, index_or_slice) -> "Tensor"` & `class Subscriptor(Function)`

 Subscriptor returns a view of the tensor (or sub-tensor).
 The backward need to: